ibrahimmaher4/ibrahimmaher4.github.io/_posts/2023-7-7-Blog-Post.md

 ### Full Data FLow

-1. Data Gathered in the Decoupler
+1. Data Gathered as Raw Data in the Decoupler

-2. Data goes to the Data Acquisition to be pre-processed.
+2. DTS temperature Data goes to the Data Acquisition to be pre-processed.

     a.
 Preprocessing of the data 3 temperatures (x-, x0, x+)